nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 Happy Jim Task Manager shows an error message <br>
   Use case resumes at step 2

+#### Use case: UC07 - Archive Completed Task

+**MSS**

+1. User request to find Tasks(UC04) or view Tasks(UC03).
+2. Happy Jim Task Manager shows Tasks(UC04) or (UC03).
+3. User requests to archive a specific task in the list
+4. Happy Jim Task Manager archives the task <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+Invalid command

+> 3a1.
+Happy Jim Task Manager shows an error message <br>
+  Use case resumes at step 2

 #### Use case: UC09 - Block Timeslot